Rootwurks

 Liability and cannabis contaminants

-In January, the California Department of Cannabis Control ordered a mandatory recall of a batch of cannabis flower contaminated with aspergillus niger, more commonly known as black mold.
+In January, the California Department of Cannabis Control ordered a mandatory recall of a batch of cannabis flower contaminated with the mold known as aspergillus niger.
 No injuries were reported when the recall was issued.
 Still, such a contaminant can pose a severe health risk to people with weakened immune systems or respiratory diseases.

 This came just a few months after Michigan authorities issued a mandatory recall of more than $200 million of cannabis flower “due to inaccurate and/or unreliable” lab testing results.